This article was updated to incorporate the timeline for implementation of the designs package

 In the aftermath of Brexit, the UK has continued to apply the harmonised approach (set out by the prior Regulation/Directive) to UK Registered Designs and the new right created on Brexit, the Supplementary Unregistered Design.
 However, given the changes introduced by the new EU design framework, there will now be several differences in UK and EU design law and practice (albeit with some existing overlaps), introducing an added layer of complexity for designers seeking protection across both territories.

 It will be interesting therefore to track developments in relation to reform of the UK's approach to design law and practice.
 In 2022, the UKIPO launched a consultation on reform, but this was paused in 2023 due to the then Government's priorities of reviewing retained EU law following the end of the Brexit transition period.
-We expect the consultative process to recommence shortly, and it will no doubt be informed by the EU reforms, as well as proposals for a new Design Law Treaty (to be discussed at a Diplomatic Conference of WIPO Member States in November).
+We expect the consultative process to recommence shortly, and it will no doubt be informed by the EU reforms, as well as the recent adoption of a Design Law Treaty following a Diplomatic Conference of WIPO Member States in Riyadh.
 This should provide some reassurance to designers who are already faced with a complex design rights framework.

 What's missing in the EU design package?